Dog on the Tuckerbox: The monument

 The dog section of the monument was modelled by Rusconi and cast at 'Oliver's Foundry' in Sydney.
 The base was created by a pattern maker at Oliver’s Foundry by the name of Richard Fowler.

 The Dog on the Tuckerbox monument was erected in 1932 as part of 'Back to Gundagai' week, and a large crowd "gathered to her again" to witness the unveiling by Prime Minister Joseph Lyons on 28 November 1932.
 It was planned to donate money placed in the wishing well at the base of the monument to the Gundagai District Hospital.
 A souvenir shop was also opened nearby.

 Copyright on the monument was vested in the Gundagai Hospital, who for many years received a useful income from receipt of royalties from firms using the iconic image.

 Later history

 A "Dog on the Tuckerbox" festival has been held each year since 1992, the 60th anniversary of the monument.
 In November 2005, the annual festival included a two-day Snake Gully Cup Racing Carnival and festivities at the Dog on the Tuckerbox Centre.

 The statue was vandalised on 28 July 2019 by being dislodged from its plinth, suffering minor damage, and had its grand re-unveiling on 17 August 2019 following repairs.

 A more deliberate piece of vandalism was perpetrated a few months after its unveiling in 1933, when the name of Prime Minister Lyons was chiselled away from the base of the monument, presumably as a political act.
 Rusconi reported that the only proper repair was to take the marble slab away to be reworked.

+A memorable event happened in 1981 during Stone Week celebrations at CCAE (Canberra College of Advanced Education), when students kidnapped the Dog and brought it to the College campus.

+The dog was clothed with a College shirt and spent part of the day sitting on the concourse outside building 1.